deeptir18/cornflakes-scripts/README.md

 ## How results work
 For each figure, we have provided a bash script that invokes the python script necessary to run the experiment described.
-The form of the bash-script is roughly the following (the trace related arguments depending on the specific experiment).
+The form of the bash script is roughly the following (the trace related arguments depends on the specific experiment).
 ```
 python3 $PATH_TO_CORNFLAKES/experiments/xx-bench.py -e loop \